ProprioCS/Provia.Documents/Smart Field Studio.md

 **Where do Requirement Options appear?**

-In the previous Orion, we had them appear only in a Work Order or Labor Resource.
+In the previous Provia, we had them appear only in a Work Order or Labor Resource.
 Now we can have them appear in Quotes, Orders, and Customer Sites.
 They can also appear when submitting a Labor Quote Request or a Design Quote Request, as the requirement values do a much better job of communication than any free-form text could.
 In all cases we just need a container for the function to render to, and then handle the validation and save.

 ## Technical Considerations